c6o/docs/content/references/intercept.md

     targetPort: 80
 ```

-The hash is stored in a session file defined by a Session.CRD, which you can see by issuing the command `kubectl get session intercept-[your namespace]-[your workload name] -o yaml`.
+The hash is stored in a Session resource defined by a Session.CRD, which you can see by issuing the command `kubectl get session intercept-[your namespace]-[your workload name] -o yaml`.

 You will see in the namespace these resources: